JonasBiermann/pwm-cli/README.md

 ### Dependencies

-First you need to install [NodeJS](https://nodejs.org/en/download) from the official website.
+First, if its not already installed you need to install [NodeJS](https://nodejs.org/en/download) from the official website.

 To use PWM follow these steps: